beckashine/Workspace-Operations-Assistant/README.md

 Each tier is implemented as an independent **Google Apps Script** project and deployed as a web application.

-The repository uses `clasp` for local development and deployment.

 ### AI Layer

 AI capabilities are used for: